MichelDevWeb/Aquizi/README.md

 - **Performance Metrics**: View your scores, accuracy, and improvement over time
 - **Activity Heatmap**: GitHub-style contribution tracking for your quiz activity
 - **Retest Functionality**: Retry quizzes to improve your scores
+- **Smart Vocabulary Learning**: Adaptive system that prioritizes words you haven't seen before
-- **Vocabulary Learning**: Practice and improve your vocabulary with interactive word games
+- **Vocabulary Practice**: Interactive word games with definitions, examples, and translations
 - **Pronunciation Practice**: Listen to word pronunciations and test your understanding
 - **Leaderboards**: Compete with other users on vocabulary scores
 - **Mobile Responsive**: Optimized experience across all device sizes